axone-protocol/axoned/docs/command/axoned.md

 ## axoned

-AXONE Daemon 👹
+Axone - Orchestration Layer for AI

 ### Synopsis

-AXONE Daemon 👹 - a revolutionary public PoS layer 1 specifically designed to enable communities to trustlessly share data, algorithms and resources to build the Dataverse!
+Axone is a public dPoS layer 1 specifically designed for connecting, sharing, and monetizing any resources in the AI stack.
+It is an open network dedicated to collaborative AI workflow management that is universally compatible with any data, model, or infrastructure.
+Data, algorithms, storage, compute, APIs...
+Anything on-chain and off-chain can be shared.

 Want to lean more about AXONE network?
-Complete documentation is available at [https://docs.axone.xyz](https://docs.axone.xyz)  👀
+Complete documentation is available at: [https://docs.axone.xyz](https://docs.axone.xyz)  👀

 ### Options